survivejs/webpack-book/manuscript/output/04_server_side_rendering.md

 ## Open Questions

-Even though the demo illustrates the basic idea of SSR, it still leaves some open questions:
+Even though the demo illustrates the basic idea of SSR, it still leaves open questions:

 * How to deal with styles?
 Handling JavaScript is easy in both environments, but vanilla Node doesn’t understand CSS related imports.
 * How to deal with anything else than JavaScript?
 If the server side is processed through webpack, this is less of an issue as you can patch it at webpack.